 - Modelling Human Disease and Dysfunction

-The module will provide students with an understanding of how post-genomic developmental biology impacts on our ability to understand, and treat, chronic disease/dysfunction of the body and brain.
-Students will be introduced to major experimental systems and approaches that are pertinent to disease/dysfunction modelling.
-These include genetically-tractable animal model and in vitro cellular systems (including stem cells, bioinformatics).
+The module will provide students with an understanding of how post-genomic developmental biology impacts on our ability to understand, and treat, chronic disease/dysfunction of the body.
+Students will be introduced to major experimental systems and approaches that are pertinent to disease modelling.
+These include genetically-tractable animal model and in vitro cellular systems (including stem cells).
 We will explore the principles involved in how these systems are exploited to develop new strategies for intervention, including new therapeutics.
 Critical evaluation of research papers will allow students to gain experience of analysing experimental work, data presentation and interpretation of results.10 credits

 - Molecular Physiology of Ion Channels and Human Disease

 Ion channels are integral membrane proteins responsible for transmitting chemical and electrical signals across membranes, control of cell volume and proliferation, and sensing the extracellular environment.
 This module reviews current knowledge and thinking about ion channels in mammalian cells.
 It provides a comprehensive awareness of the major families of channels, illustrates and exemplifies the various ways to study channels, and outlines the theoretical basis for measuring channel function.
 The module aims to impart understanding of the physiological importance of channels; through examples of the medical and therapeutic significance of ion channel defects leading to disease and exploiting channels as drug targets.10 credits